Warehouse ImprovementsSteve Cappella

 METHOD 6 – Storage System Reconfiguration

-As warehouse storage demands change, staying with the current storage system layout may actually be reducing productivity.
+As warehouse storage demands change, staying with the most current storage system layout may actually be reducing productivity.
 In many cases, location levels can be altered, aisles can be reduced or storage mediums can be modified to provide the best openings for your products.
-By using your existing storage system and adding more beams or better storage mediums, these projects can be cost effective and provide the best return on investment.
+By using your existing storage system and adding more beams or better storage mediums, these projects can be cost-effective and provide the best return on investment.